Theophile-Wemaere/take-eir-app/README.md

 This repository contains the entire codebase for the website of the fictionnal medical start-up "TAKE-EIR".

-It allow users to discover the product of TAKE-EIR and also manage their owns devices by login into the website, to preview sensors datas, interact with the website administrators, and more !
+It allows users to discover the product of TAKE-EIR and also manage their owns devices by login into the website, to preview sensors datas, interact with the website administrators, and more !

 You can find a working version of this code here -> [https://take-eir.fr/](https://take-eir.fr/)